- Fantastic screen

 Just like the Galaxy S5 this is a plastic phone but a thin metallic film on the back cover makes it look and feel slicker than the Samsung.
 LG have thought a lot about the design and ergonomics of the phone which has led to the power and volume buttons being situated at the back.
 It might sound mad but you quickly get used to it and it trumps the button locations of the S5 in terms of ease of use.

-Both phones pack almost identical specs in terms of processors but the LG G3 has a higher resolution screen than the Galaxy S5.
+Both phones pack almost identical specs in terms of processors, but the LG G3 has a higher resolution screen than the Galaxy S5.
 You shouldn't be influenced by that too much, though.
-The Galaxy S5's display is still super-sharp and has much better black levels.
+The Galaxy S5's display is still super-sharp and has much better brightness and black levels.
+We prefer the Galaxy S5's screen to the LG G3 even though it packs fewer pixels.

 It's pretty even when it comes to cameras too.
 The Galaxy S5 captures more detail, but the laser focusing on the LG means it's a lot quicker at snapping in low-light conditions.